Amazon Product Launch Strategies for More Sales

 Once you’ve found the right product, the only way that you’ll connect buyers with your product is if your product is searchable for the same keywords that those buyers are using in their searches.

-Let’s say that I’m selling a tactical backpack like this one.
+Let’s say that I’m selling a tactical backpack on Amazon.

 The first thing I’m going to do is go to Amazon’s product page for a very similar product and choose four or five competitors that match as closely as possible the product I want to sell.